 Jumbo life insurance policies typically begin with face amounts of $5,000,000.
 Insurance companies and some life insurance professionals cater to this market which is highly specialized.

-Jumbo life insurance policies require an experienced insurance professional in order to find coverage with the lowest rates and the best underwriting class.
-There are big differences underwriting a policy for $500,000 and one for $15,000,000, or $50,000,000.
-A key factor in the price is the final underwriting class that is offered.
-The difference in underwriting classes can be double digit percentages.
+Jumbo life insurance buyers work with insurance professionals to secure coverage with the lowest rates and the best underwriting class.
+There are considerable differences when underwriting policies for $1,000,000 and ones for $15,000,000, $50,000,000 or $100,000,000.
+A key factor in determining the policy’s premium is the final underwriting class that is offered.
+The difference in underwriting classes can be dramatic.
+Double digit differentials are typical because the cost of insurance is higher as the classes reflect.
 Don’t be fooled by “loss leader” rates that initially look good during the quoting process.
-They are typically offered only to people with no medical history, no family history and take no medications for any purpose.
-Underwriting term insurance can be very different than underwriting permanent insurance such as whole life, indexed universal life and guaranteed universal life.
-Most high net worth consumers prefer permanent life insurance because the net cost is much lower than term insurance.
+The quoting process is not where the battle is won and lost.
+Preferred best rates are only offered to people who take no medication, have no medical history and whose families have no medical histories.
+Underwriting term insurance is very different than underwriting permanent insurance such as whole life, indexed universal life and guaranteed universal life.
+Most high net worth consumers prefer permanent life insurance because they understand that the net cost of permanent life insurance is much lower than term insurance.

 - jumbo term insurance

 In fact, getting the best underwriting class should initially be the agent’s top priority.
 To get it, your agent must be experienced and willing to create a file package that provides underwriters with your best case possible.
 Doing this properly requires experience and expertise from a pro who is willing to push back and do research about illnesses and medications.
 The right agent will have extensive relationships with underwriters and who can represent all companies.
 Working with insurance agents who represent only one insurance company, known as a captive agent, is working against jumbo life insurance buyers.